thehicksivist/react-project-server/README.md

 ### Data Flow Diagram
 ### OO design documentation

+(Components and which are function and which classes and props passed and state.)

+The design of this project in React required numerous components to be used across the site.

+The layout of the website, including the navbar, footer and home page are built utilising components.

+Navbar

+Footer

+Homepage

+The Quote Form Desing ustilises both a component, which defines the layout of the form, as well as a form container which determines the actions requried for the form to complete.

+There are a number of

 ## Project Management & Planning process including,
 ### Project plan & timeline